Heel Pain / Heel Spur

 Other significant factors that contribute to the development of heel spurs include:

 Activities that demand extended time on your feet

 Heel spur synbdrome cannot be diagnosed through a physical exam; they can only be seen using an x-ray.
 In fact, many heel spurs are diagnosed based off images your doctor takes while looking for something else.
 Diagnostic Ultrasound is the best way to diagnose almost all heel pain.
-When heel pain persists for more than a month, you should contact Dr. Bregman.
-He or she may recommend the following non-invasive treatment methods:
+When heel pain persists for more than a month, you should contact Dr. Bregman may recommend the following non-invasive treatment methods:

 Various stretching exercises